Tropical ale: it's one of the fastest-growing beer categories in the craft-beer market. The only problem is there is no

 The "summer" and "tropical" style of ale has become a neat umbrella term for describing a range of beers that offer certain, often fruity, characteristics.

-Paul Daley, certified cicerone and National Craft Beer Ambassador for Sydney’s Malt Shovel Brewery, says despite its non-specific connotations, consumers have been quick to adopt the beer.
+Paul Daley, certified cicerone and National Craft Beer Ambassador for Sydney’s Malt Shovel Brewery, says despite the non-specific connotations, consumers have been quick to adopt the style.

 “Fresh, fruity aromas characterise a tropical style, with a lingering bitterness,” he says.
 “This fruity aroma and flavour is often different in each country it’s made in.
 In Australia I find the big passionfruit character of Galaxy hops is very common – think Stone & Wood Pacific Ale or the new James Squire Swindler Tropical Ale.”

-Paul says a good summer ale has low bitterness, a fruity aroma and the flavour of summer fruits such as passionfruit, lychee and mango.
+Paul says a good example of the style has low bitterness, a fruity aroma and the flavour of summer fruits such as passionfruit, lychee and mango.
 “I think those with malted wheat soften out the body and bring a refreshing, slightly dry finish,” he says.
 “They’re great for warm climates, they usually sit around the 4 to 4.5 per cent ABV, which is great for sessionability in the heat.
 That’s in contrast to, say, an American pale.
 In 35-degree heat people can really struggle to get through more than one [of those].”

-Here’s our guide to six of the best summer ales to try this season.
+Here’s our guide to six of the best summer and tropical ales to try this season.